vmware/ansible-vsphere-gos-validation/README.md

-# Project for Guest OS Validation test on vSphere using Ansible
+# Guest OS Validation on vSphere using Ansible

 ## Getting Started